-The day use levels along popular wilderness trails within reach of day hikes from Tioga Road would be managed to achieve no more than four encounters with other parties per hour, making them more commensurate with use levels in remote wilderness and enhancing opportunities for solitude.
-This encounter rate would be more protective of solitude than the standard adopted for this river value (which would be no more than 10 encounters with other groups per hour), in keeping with the greater emphasis on solitude and self-reliance under this alternative.
+The day use levels along the most popular wilderness trails within reach of day hikes from Tioga Road (two Lyell Canyon trail segments and the Glen Aulin trail) would be managed to achieve no more than four encounters with other parties per hour, making them more commensurate with use levels in remote wilderness and enhancing opportunities for solitude.
+For the less-used trail from Rogers Creek Crossing to Pate Valley, the standard would be no more than two other parties per hour to protect the existing opportunities for solitude along that trail.
+The encounter rate for the Lyell Canyon and Glen Aulin trails would be more protective of solitude than the standard adopted for this river value (8-12 encounters, depending on the trail, as described in chapter 5) in keeping with the greater emphasis on solitude and self-reliance under this alternative.
 The overnight capacity for wild segments would be retained at 400 persons per night (350 persons per night above the reservoir and 50 persons per night below the dam).

-To achieve a visitor experience characterized by self-reliance and unconfined exploration, all commercial services (including the Tuolumne Meadows Lodge, store, grill, fuel station, and mountaineering shop/school), would be discontinued.
+To achieve a visitor experience characterized by self-reliance and unconfined exploration, all commercial services (including the Tuolumne Meadows Lodge, store, grill, fuel station, and mountaineering shop/school), would be eliminated.
 The campground would be retained at a reduced capacity, and the NPS would provide minimal camper supplies at the campground office.

 The maximum visitor day use above the Hetch Hetchy Reservoir (which could disperse from scenic into wild segments) would be reduced from 1,762 people at one time to a maximum of 1,021 people at one time to reduce the effects of dispersed foot traffic on sensitive resources, including meadow and riparian areas and archeological sites, and to avoid perceptions of crowding along wilderness trails close to Tioga Road trailheads.
-At Tuolumne Meadows, the visitor overnight capacity would be reduced from 2,310 people per night to a maximum of 1,632 people per night (the reduced capacity of the campground), to reduce demands for water supply and wastewater disposal and to allow for the restoration of the campground A-loop road nearest the river without replacing the sites in another part of the campground.
+At Tuolumne Meadows, the visitor overnight capacity would be reduced from 2,460 people per night to a maximum of 1,782 people per night (the reduced capacity of the campground), to reduce demands for water supply and wastewater disposal and to allow for the restoration of the campground A-loop road nearest the river without replacing the sites in another part of the campground.